MilosM00/to-do-app/README.md

 # To Do App

-Simple built to do application using React framework.
-You can add new, update exsiting and remove todo's.
+A simple to-do application built with the React framework.
+You can add, update, and remove to-dos.
+Additionally, there are attractive background themes that users can choose from.